Dragon Quest II

-Dragon Quest II: Luminaries of the Legendary Line, (Note: Known in Japan as Dragon Quest II: Akuryō no Kamigami, lit.
-"Dragon Quest II: The Evil Gods" (ドラゴンクエストII 悪霊の神々).) titled Dragon Warrior II when initially localized to North America, is a 1987 role-playing video game developed by Chunsoft and published by Enix for the Nintendo Entertainment System as a part of the Dragon Quest series.
+Dragon Quest II: Luminaries of the Legendary Line, (Note: Known in Japan as Dragon Quest II: Akuryō no Kamigami, "Dragon Quest II: The Evil Gods" (ドラゴンクエストII 悪霊の神々).) titled Dragon Warrior II when initially localized to North America, is a 1987 role-playing video game developed by Chunsoft and published by Enix for the Nintendo Entertainment System as a part of the Dragon Quest series.
 Enix's U.S. subsidiary published the American release, Dragon Warrior II, for the Nintendo Entertainment System in 1990.
 Dragon Quest II is set one hundred years after the events of the first game.

 The game's story centers on the prince of Midenhall, who is ordered to stop an evil wizard named Hargon after Hargon destroys Moonbrooke Castle.
-On his adventure, he is accompanied by his two cousins, the prince of Cannock and the princess of Moonbrooke.
+On his adventure, he is accompanied by his two cousins, the prince of Cannock and the princess of Moonbrooke (and the princess of Cannock in Dragon Quest I & II HD-2D Remake).
 Dragon Quest II expands on the first game by having a larger party, more areas to explore, multiple heroes and enemies in a battle, and a sailing ship.
-The game's successor, Dragon Quest III, follows the ancestor of the main characters, the legendary hero Erdrick; and the three games are collectively called "Erdrick Saga Trilogy".
+The game's successor, Dragon Quest III, follows the ancestor of the main characters, the legendary hero Erdrick; and the three games are collectively called "The Erdrick Trilogy".